 Morphine Withdrawal Symptoms

 People with a psychological and physical dependency on morphine will experience intense withdrawal symptoms when this substance leaves their bloodstream.
-This is because the drug often attaches to receptors across the nerve cells in a person’s spinal cord, brain, and other areas, preventing the proper transmission of pain signals.
-Early withdrawal symptoms occur within six to 14 hours after taking the last dosage.
-They include yawning, runny nose, and sweating.
-Within 48 to 72 hours of taking the last dose, other, sometimes more severe withdrawal symptoms may occur, including:
+The drug often attaches to receptors across the nerve cells in a person’s spinal cord, brain, and other areas, preventing the proper transmission of pain signals.
+Early morphine withdrawal symptoms occur within six to 14 hours after taking the last dosage.
+Yawning, runny nose, and sweating are common signs.
+Within 48 to 72 hours of taking the last dose, other severe morphine withdrawal symptoms may occur:

 - Body aches

 - Increased heart rate and blood pressure

 - Watery eyes

 Certainly, morphine withdrawal can be a painful and uncomfortable process, explaining why many individuals struggle due to their dependence on the drug.
 The biggest challenge is that they must continue using the medicine to avoid the withdrawal process.
 Nevertheless, several treatment facilities across the nation are ready to walk you through your recovery journey.

 Getting Treatment for Morphine Addiction

 If you or someone you know is struggling to break a morphine addiction, feel free to get in touch with Granite Recovery Centers so that we can start preparing for your recovery plan.
 Granite Recovery Centers are committed to transforming lives by providing comprehensive client-focused treatment.

 We have provided superior-quality addiction and mental health treatments for over 10 years in New England and beyond.
 We offer a unique blend of evidence-based therapy coupled with a 12-step curriculum.
 Our clinical psychotherapies feature a full range of care offerings: